 I told my father, It would bring me great pleasure to attend the Bengali poetry program and show my appreciation to Rabindranath Tagore.
 A Bengali poet, Tagore was born in Calcutta, India.

-It is not so easy for a young girl to travel away from home, my father said, trying to talk me out of my proposal.
+It is not so easy for a woman to travel away from home, my father said, trying to talk me out of my proposal.
 I did not care and told him, I will go.
 Nothing can stop me from going.
 Please, don't say no. My father stood dumbfounded.
 I have found that, many times, silence is a sign of permission, as when I am sharing my ideas and contributions with other poets.

 Rabindranath Tagore's poems have inspired me from inside my heart.
 He wrote to add more beauty to this beautiful life.
 All the great poets and writers of the world whose works I have gotten the chance to read in Nepali, Hindi or English all of them are my favorite writers.